Skip to main content

 Link copied!

-The content type registration window will then open, with your schema already selected.
+The content type registration window opens with your schema already selected.

 The register content types window opens with the schema selected